Last Updated on April 20, 2023

-- The physical appearance of the Chihuahua Pitbull Mix
+- 2 The Physical Appearance of the Chihuahua Pitbull Mix

 Where does the Pitbull Chihuahua mix come from?